Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 14. He Went Method

-Right after he left the Pasadena Playhouse, Hackman had gotten deep into method acting, and he now took his interest to new depths.
+Right after he left the Pasadena Playhouse, Hackman had gotten into method acting, and he now took his interest to new depths.
 In his 30s, he would often walk around New York City and all but stalk people, watching and trying to imitate their every mannerism.

 But when his next iconic acting gig came up, it was a violent thriller—and Hackman’s disappearance into the part was utterly disturbing.